 Depending on the nature and scope of the crisis or emergency, effective communication will depend on access to immediate and accurate logistical and other information about the crisis or emergency, and the support services available to students, members and staff.

 To have this information readily available, the following positions may be asked to provide direct logistical support to the Crisis Communications Team:

 - John S. Lucas, Ph.D, President & CEO: In a time of a public crisis emergency, this person will take the lead in communicating key messages and answering questions.
-The President & CEO also may designate the Vice President of Enrollment Management or another senior administrator to serve as spokesperson.
+The President & CEO also may designate another senior administrator to serve as spokesperson.
 The spokesperson will be the public face of ISEP and will be responsible for communicating current and accurate information.
-The President & CEO, with the support of the Vice President of Enrollment Management and the Director of Communications and Strategic Partnerships, will determine when news releases will be issued and news conferences scheduled.
+The President & CEO, with the support of the Health, Safety, & Emergency Taskforce, will determine when news releases will be issued and news conferences scheduled.